skycoin/skywire/mainnet_rules.md

 ## Reward System Funding & Distributions

 The reward system is funded on a monthly basis. **Sometimes there are unexpected or unavoidable delays in the funding.** In these instances, rewards will be distributed based on the data generated when the system is funded.
 In some instances, it's necessary to discard previous reward data and do multiple distributions to handle backlog of reward system funds.

-We do our best to ensure fair reward distribution, but the system itself is not infinitely flexible.
-If there is no good way to rectify historical or undistributed rewards backlog, it will be distributed going forward as multiple distributions on the same day.
+**We do our best to ensure fair reward distribution** - but the system itself is not infinitely flexible.
+If there is no good way to rectify historical or undistributed rewards backlog, it will be distributed going forward as multiple distributions on the same day to those current active participants in the network.

 ## Deployment Outages